looker-open-source/block-new-bigquery-optimization/README.md

-# GCP Billing and BigQuery Audit
+# GCP Billing and BigQuery AuditMetaData

-This repository contains a Looker block for analyzing **BigQuery data access logs**.
+This repository contains a Looker block for analyzing the [**new output of BigQuery data access logs**](https://cloud.google.com/bigquery/docs/reference/auditlogs/rest/Shared.Types/BigQueryAuditMetadata).
+According to the [Release Notes](https://cloud.google.com/bigquery/docs/release-notes#January_22_2019), these types of logs were implemented in January of 2019.

+Read more about the differences between the new ([BigQueryAuditMetaData](https://cloud.google.com/bigquery/docs/reference/auditlogs/rest/Shared.Types/BigQueryAuditMetadata?hl=en_US)) and old ([AuditData](https://cloud.google.com/bigquery/docs/reference/auditlogs/rest/Shared.Types/AuditData?hl=en_US)) logging records [**in BigQuery's Documentation**](https://cloud.google.com/bigquery/docs/reference/auditlogs/?hl=en_US).

 The model sits on top of a Stackdriver Logging export of BigQuery queries and data access.
 This allows you to effectively monitor BigQuery performance and cost at a per user level.
 It can be used to set up alerts to long running or high cost queries.
 Below we also detail a method to analyse these logs across several projects, allowing you to visualise your BigQuery organization in one place.

 ## Getting Started